JDFranz/JDFranz/README.md

 ### Hello world 👋, I'm Jan D. Franz

 About:
-- studying electtrical engineering and IT at RWTH university (Germany)
+- studying electrical engineering and IT at RWTH university (Germany)